Appropriate Use of Information Technology Resources

 Hamilton College is a private institution fully committed to the ideals of academic freedom, freedom of expression, and cultural diversity.
 Inappropriate behavior and malicious misuse of information technology resources that in any way degrades the College equipment and services or violates the rights of others in the community is strictly prohibited.

-While LITS is responsible for monitoring the use of computer systems, it is the responsibility of all individuals in the Hamilton community use information technology resources in accordance with this policy.
+While LITS is responsible for monitoring the use of computer systems, it is the responsibility of all individuals in the Hamilton community to use information technology resources in accordance with this policy.
 Each member of the community is responsible for using only those accounts or computers for which he or she has authorization and is responsible for protecting all passwords.
 Individual responsibility includes respecting the rights of other users.
 Individuals are urged to report unauthorized use of computers, networks, or other LITS facilities on campus by calling the LITS Help Desk or notifying the Vice President for Libraries and Information Technology.

 Access to information technology resources is provided via user ID and password system.
 Users are personally responsible for the security of the ID and password assigned to them.
 Viewing, copying, altering or destroying any file, or connecting to a computer on the network without explicit permission of the owner is prohibited.